janc18/CAE32_docs/docs/palanca_de_cambios.md

 This PCB will only include:

 - Main microcontroller (with USB HID capabilities)
-- 10 digital inputs, one for each gear
+- 13 digital inputs, one for each gear
 - USB-C port and RJ45 port

-**As the design for this PCB has not yet started, updates will be posted here.**

 ## Current Status

+### Version 1.1

 I decided to use the RP2040 microcontroller, as mentioned earlier, since only an MCU with HID capabilities is required.
 When compared to the price of any MCU from the Espressif family, the RP2040 is considerably cheaper.